yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

   * I'm already busy in the office; why should I do extra work?
   * I'm well-paid; why should I do anything for free?
   * My employer doesn't allow me to contribute to open source.
-  * My company won't pay me for writing open-source code.
+  * My company won't pay me for writing open source code.

 Good excuses, but let's try to look at it from a different perspective.

-Today, it's **not possible** at all to create software without using open-source components.
+Today, it's **not possible** at all to create software without using open source components.
 I'm sure nobody will argue with this.
 Only something very basic and simple can be created without code reuse.
 Nah, I'm wrong.
-Even super small pieces of software can't be created without open-source "neighbors."
+Even super small pieces of software can't be created without open source "neighbors."
 You need at the very least an operating system and a programming language.
 In most cases, they are open source (Microsoft is an exception, and it must die).